ovh/cds/docs/content/workflows/pipelines/requirements/os_architecture/_index.md

 +++

-The OS-Architecture prerequisiste allow you to require a worker with a specific OS & Architecture.
+The OS-Architecture prerequisite allow you to require a worker with a specific OS & Architecture.

 **Beware about default value**: there is a default value for OS & Architecture, it's specified in CDS API Configuration.